September 25, 2025

 This is the lowest-cost marketplace option.
 Your business appears in the app, and customers can order delivery or pickup through Uber Eats.

-If you're looking for a low-fee way to be listed in the app and accept orders without significant marketing boosts, this plan is a good fit.
-You control menu pricing, allowing you to keep more of each sale compared to higher tiers.
+If you're looking for a lower-cost way to be listed in the app and accept orders without paying for additional marketing exposure, this plan can be a good fit.
+It allows you to keep more of each sale while still reaching customers who browse the Uber Eats marketplace.

-This shows the per-order cut the platform takes under Lite.
+This example shows the typical per-order commission taken by the platform under the Lite plan.

-If you're looking to acquire more new customers from the app and are willing to pay a higher percentage for that reach, this plan is a common choice.
+If you're trying to reach more new customers through the app and are willing to pay a higher commission for greater visibility, this plan is a common option.

-Choose this option if you're willing to pay more for the highest in-app exposure and marketing credits, which can help drive new customers quickly.
+Choose this option if you're willing to pay a higher commission in exchange for maximum exposure in the marketplace and additional promotional tools that can help drive new customers.

-Compare this with Lite and Plus to understand the trade-off between fees and reach.
+Compare this plan with Lite and Plus to understand the trade-off between higher commissions and increased visibility.

-You accept orders through the Uber Eats app but use your own drivers or staff to deliver.
-This gives you more control over delivery timing and customer experience.
+With self-delivery, you accept orders through the Uber Eats app but use your own drivers or staff to complete the delivery.
+This gives you more control over delivery timing and customer experience

-While you can't avoid all fees, you can reduce them.
-Let’s discuss some strategies to help you lower costs.
+While you can’t avoid all platform fees, there are ways to reduce their impact.
+Let’s look at some strategies that can help you lower costs.

 Also Read: Why Food Costs More on Uber Eats Than In-Restaurant